 Labels help you identify tags, load rules, and extensions in Tealium iQ for your own organization and filtering.
-This article will show you how to create, manage, search, and filter by labels, how to use labels as Resource Locks, and why you might want to use labels in the first place.
+This article provides information on labels and how they are useful, and also shows you how to create, manage, search, and filter by labels, as well as how to use labels as Resource Locks..

 In this article: